-3 key success factors for setting up a Corporate Venture Builder
+3 key success factors to Corporate Venturing with a Corporate Venture Builder

-A Corporate Venture Builder is an innovation department that creates new corporate startups in succession.
+A Corporate Venture Builder is a form of corporate venturing.
+In practice, it is an innovation department that creates new corporate startups in succession.
 Corporate Venture Builders spin out startups to commercialize new products, services, or intellectual property and often have business models that are fundamentally different from that of the parent company.

 The Corporate Venture Builder looks a lot like a Startup Studio (like we are).
 It operates in a similar way as a Movie Studio, which creates multiple movies a year using shared resources and learnings to be successful.

 The Corporate Venture Builders takes internal or external founders and combines them with internal startup team members specialized in creating and operating corporate startups, to test new business ideas and bring them to market.

 Way of Working

 Since Corporate Venture Builders create corporate startups, they operate in a radically different way than the core business.
 Just like startups operate differently than established companies.

 The Corporate Startup Builder needs to create a way of working that makes innovation work.
 Innovation is a creative process that you can not fit into a checklist.
 Still, at the same time, to make the creation of corporate startups repeatable, predictable and scalable, you need to find a process that works for you—a structured approach to finding business models that work.

 We created a modified Build-Measure-Learn loop that continuously asks: